Gonzalo Núñez de Novoa

 Gonzalo Núñez de Novoa (died 16 May 1332) was a Roman Catholic prelate who served as Bishop of Orense (1319–1332).

 Biography

-On 25 September 1319, Gonzalo Núñez de Novoa was appointed during the papacy of Pope John XXII as Bishop of Orense.
-In 1320, he was consecrated bishop by Berenguel Landore, Archbishop of Santiago de Compostela with Pedro Méndez Sotomayor y Meiras, Bishop of Coria, and Bishop Pedro, Bishop of Salamanca, serving as co-consecrators.
+On 25 September 1319, Gonzalo Núñez de Novoa was appointed Bishop of Orense during the papacy of Pope John XXII.
+In 1320, he was consecrated bishop by Berenguel Landore, Archbishop of Santiago de Compostela with Pedro Méndez Sotomayor y Meiras, Bishop of Coria, and Pedro, Bishop of Salamanca, serving as co-consecrators.
 He served as Bishop of Orense until his death on 16 May 1332.